-The Story Behind This Haunted Arizona Hotel Is Seriously Creepy
+The Story Behind Arizona’s Haunted Jerome Grand Hotel Is Seriously Creepy

 Usually when we come across haunted hotels throughout America, we’ll find locations with one or two truly active ghosts that have made this certain place their forever home.
 Hiding in the small town of Jerome, you’ll discover a hotel that appears to be a site where you can find quite a few spirits while you’re staying here.

 Think you can handle spending at night amongst all this paranormal activity?
 You’ll want to read about the stories behind this haunted Arizona hotel before you book your stay.

 Built on the top of Cleopatra Hill, the haunted

 Overlooking the Verde Valley, the hotel is one of the highest buildings in the area.
 Five stories tall, the building is made out of concrete and originally served as a hospital.

 How to get here: 200 Hill Street Jerome, AZ 86331